 So just what is NOAA Weather Radio telling us when they give us wave heights during the marine forecast?
-The first thing when listening is to determine if they are talking about waves or seas.
-Often times both are used in the same area forecast and as noted above, there is a difference.
+The first thing when listening is to determine if they are talking about waves, swells, or seas.
+Often times all are used in the same area forecast and as noted above, there is a difference.

 If the significant wave height is forecast to be 10 feet: